redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 kubectl --kubeconfig kind-kubeconfig1.yaml get po -n testsp1 -o wide
 ```

-result: the TTODA offloads are coherent with the spreadsheet
+result: the TTODA offloads are coherent with the spreadsheet or with the "OptimisationReport" in the ConfServiceDSS UI

 <h2>  DSS SCENARIO #7: </h2>
 <H4>Test environment: "cloud-edge-faredge"</h4>